 Most brands assume women drive conscious consumption.
-They're half right.

 Everyone Has Values (And Acts on Them)